liaoweiduo/continual-learning-baselines/rebuttal.md

 >   | REMIND    | 16.00 | 19.48 +- 1.32 | 18.04 +- 1.39 | 18.73 | 24.52 +- 1.92 | 16.64 +- 1.10 | 19.83 | 19.26 |
 >
 >   - REMIND has better Acon than other baselines except

-For the time limit, we just ran the same stream learning setting as in the REMIND paper.
-So it was not fair directly compare it with the results in our paper.
+>
->   - It seems that REMIND did not perform well when evaluating with few-shot tasks since samples were only seen once in the stream learning setting.
+>   - [It seems that REMIND did not perform well when evaluating with few-shot tasks since samples were only seen once in the stream learning setting.]

 Thank you again for your comments.